[Micro Hardening v2] A simple security incident experience

 Below are some tips (including Inusuki's reflections) for those planning to attend future events to help you enjoy Micro Hardening 100%

-If you are a non-engineer or a beginner, it is recommended that you understand how to use the commands that will be tested in the LPIC-1 exam.
+If you are not an engineer or a beginner, it would be a good idea to familiarize yourself with the usage of the commands covered in the LPIC-1 exam.

 The exercises cover basic specifications and provide additional information on how to restart services, but do not go so far as to explain commands